-According to some articles up to 85% of the thoughts we have are negative, and 90% are repetitive.
+Some researchers suggest we have up to 80,000 thoughts a day, and according to some articles up to 85% of the thoughts we have are negative; 90% are repetitive.
 What you thought about yesterday, you’ll probably think about today and tomorrow.

-Although we may think that thoughts matter, the reality is that most of our thoughts are untrue.
-They feel real, and we believe them, but they’re not facts.
+Although we may think that thoughts matter, the reality is that a lot of our thoughts are just noise and nonsense.
+They feel real, but they’re not true.

 The brain is like a muscle, and whatever you give your time and attention to, you’ll get good at – the muscle strengthens.
 So if you focus on learning the piano, you’ll become an accomplished pianist.
-In the same way, if you spend your time focused on worries, you’ll get good at worrying.
-(Watch the video “Mind the Bump” by Smiling Mind below to see an animation about this).
+In the same way, if you spend your time focused on worries, you’ll get really good at worrying.

 The mind is designed to think: that’s its job.
 If you don’t give your mind something to do, it will find something.
 For some people, not being able to tame their thinking can lead to stress, anxiety and depression.